tub-rip/eventvision2021/index.md

   Please contact the organizers to make arrangements to showcase your work at the workshop.
 </div>

-## Schedule

-The tentative schedule is the following:

-1. Session: Neuromorphic cameras and computing.
-2. Session: Event-based sensors in computer vision.
-3. Session: Algorithms and Architectures.
-4. Session: Industrial companies and applications.
-5. Final Panel Discussion

 ## Accepted Papers
 - [v2e: From Video Frames to Realistic DVS Events](papers/2021CVPRW_V2E_From_Video_Frames_to_Realistic_DVS_Events.pdf), and [Suppl mat](papers/2021CVPRW_V2E_From_Video_Frames_to_Realistic_DVS_Events_supp.zip)
 - [Differentiable Event Stream Simulator for Non-Rigid 3D Tracking](papers/2021CVPRW_Differentiable_Event_Stream_Simulator_for_Non-Rigid_3D_Tracking.pdf), and [Suppl mat](papers/2021CVPRW_Differentiable_Event_Stream_Simulator_for_Non-Rigid_3D_Tracking_supp.pdf)